bio-tools/biotoolsSchemaDocs/controlled_vocabularies.rst

    "Tool wrapper (taverna)", "Taverna configuration file for the software."
    "Tool wrapper (other)", "Workbench configuration file (other than taverna, galaxy or CWL wrapper) for the software."
    "VM image", "Virtual machine (VM) image for the software."
+   "Other", "Other type of download for software - the default if a more specific type is not available."